 - TNV is vectored by the microscopic fungal root pathogen Olpidium brassicae

-Other viruses may be vectored by other insects, mites or by mechanical transmission on pruning tools.
+Other viruses may be vectored by other insects, mites or by mechanical transmission on pruning tools and hands.

-Tulip breaking virus (TBV) had an important role in 'tulipomania', which affected the Netherlands in the seventeenth century.
-The break patterns in affected bulbs were highly prized and sellers commanded huge prices.
+Tulip breaking virus (TBV) played an important role in 'tulipomania', which occurred in the Netherlands in the seventeenth century.
+The flower break patterns in affected bulbs were highly prized, and they commanded huge prices.
 Unfortunately, the effect was often not stable and affected bulbs did not repeat the patterns reliably in future years.
-Tulip varieties with these patterns are available today, but the breaks result from stable genetic mutation and not virus infection.
-The English florists' tulips are an exception, in which the flower breaks still result from infection with TBV and are remarkably stable, although these plants are seldom available for sale.
+The vigour of the virus-affected stock also frequently deteriorated over time.
+Tulip varieties with these patterns are available today, but the flower breaks result from stable genetic mutation and not virus infection.
+The English florists' tulips are an exception, in which the breaks still result from infection with TBV and are remarkably stable, although these plants are seldom available for sale.